MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/01-create-workspace.md

 1. The specification YAML file, including the environment name, version and base Docker image.
 Navigate to  **Allfiles/Labs/01/basic-env.yml** to explore the contents of this file.
 1. The Conda environment file, including the libraries and packages you want installed.
 Navigate to **Allfiles/Labs/01/conda-envs/basic-env-cpu.yml** to explore the contents of this file.

 Before you can run the command to create the environment, you need the two files stored on the computer you're running the CLI from.

-1. Clone this repo or download and extract the ZIP to store the files locally.
+1. Clone the repo `https://github.com/MicrosoftLearning/mslearn-aml-cli` or download and extract the ZIP to store the files locally.
 1. From your shell prompt, navigate to the **Allfiles/Labs/01** folder.
 1. Run the command: